Height: Usually grows as a small shrub, but occasionally exhibits a tree-like form and reaches 30 feet or more

 Fall Foliage: Green

-Range: The eastern United States, roughly along the Appalachian Mountains, extending into much of Alabama
+Range: Found in the eastern United States, where it roughly follows the Appalachian Mountains, extending into much of Alabama

 Typical Habitat: Cool, moist, shaded river valleys and coves